-Thoughtful Perspectives, Honest Restaurant Reviews.
-And the Official Home of L.A.
+Thoughtful Perspectives, Travel Adventures, Restaurant Reviews; The Official Home of L.A.
 Haiku.

 Here at News From The Pollywog Cafe Dot Com, you will find a quick and easy way to find and check out restaurants in and around the L.A. area.
 Below you will find some of our favorites and a few not so favorites.
 No need to read those long rambling restaurant reviews – we just get to the point so you can get on with your day – or your meal.
 At times, we will point out some great restaurant qualities we come across, like great service or ambiance, and of course, those outstanding food items that we wouldn’t want you to miss out on.

 Since we grew up in the City of Los Angeles, we rate the restaurants by using the same grading system used by the Los Angeles Unified School District (LAUSD) in the 1960’s and 70’s (maybe they still use it.)
 We grade: Food, Price, Value, Service and Ambiance (Atmosphere).
 So an “A” is outstanding; “B” is good; “C” is average; “D” needs to improve” and “F” is, well, fail (or forget it).
 We might also use pluses (+) and minuses (-) as appropriate just like they used in school; or we might use “E” for excellent; “S” for satisfactory; and “U” for unsatisfactory which LAUSD used to grade “work habits” and “cooperation,” in their report cards for junior high (that’s what they called it before “middle school”).

 The pricing is indicated “per person,” as indicated right after the restaurant’s name, and ranked as follows: $ (up to $15); $$ ($16 to $30); $$$ ($31 to $50); $$$$ ($51 to 70); and $$$$$ ($71 and above).